dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 Now save `main.js` and refresh your browser.

-> Make sure that your browser is showing `step2`.
+D>Make sure your browser is showing `step2`.
 If you’re running a Node, Python, PHP or similar server, you might need to browse back to the directory list and open `step2`.
 If you’re using Brackets, select Live Preview from the File menu.

 You’ll just see a blank page in your browser.
 However if you open the Console within the Developer Tools of the browser you should see something like:

-{width: 50%}
+{width: 75%}
 ![Developer Tools console showing the output of `dataIsReady`](39b4553046d04fbfe4b158c846ac04f5.png)

-In Google Chrome you can open the Developer Tools by either:
+D>In Google Chrome you can open the Developer Tools by either pressing F12 or pressing ctrl-shift-j (Windows) or cmd-option-j (Mac).

-* pressing F12
-* pressing ctrl-shift-j (Windows) cmd-option-j (Mac)

 (See [here](https://developers.google.com/web/tools/chrome-devtools/open) for further information on opening the console in Chrome’s developer tools.
 Similar instructions for Firefox are [here](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console).)

 The Console allows you to inspect useful information while you develop your application.
-In this case you’re using `console.log` to output the `csv` variable.
+You can write to the console using `console.log`.
+In our case, `dataIsReady` calls `console.log(csv)` which outputs the `csv` variable.

 Within the console, expand the array and the first few elements.
 You should see something like:

-{width: 50%}
+{width: 75%}
 ![Inspecting the data array](b6a045dc22ee9aa25983ed73aaf868b6.png)

 Can you see that this array corresponds to the `data.csv` file?
 (Each array object corresponds to a row of data.)